observablehq/framework/docs/javascript/mutables.md

 </style>

 Count is: ${htl.html`<span class="flash">${count}</span>`}.

+This approach is akin to React’s `useState` hook.

 Within the defining code block, `count` is a generator and `count.value` can be read and written to as desired; in other code, `count` is the generator’s current value.
 Other code that references `count` will re-run automatically whenever `count.value` is reassigned — so be careful you don’t cause an infinite loop!